puppetlabs/puppet-docs/source/puppet/4.3/reference/lookup_quick.md

 Whenever Puppet looks up a key, it also checks `lookup_options` to see if it contains any merge settings for that key.
 If it does, it will use that merge behavior unless the lookup request overrides it it.

-In the example above, Puppet will default to a `unique` merge (also called an array merge) any time it looks up the `ntp::servers` key, including as a default for the `ntp` class's `$servers` parameter.
+In the example above, Puppet will default to a `unique` merge (also called an array merge) any time it looks up the `ntp::servers` key.
+This includes automatic lookup (as a default for the `ntp` class's `$servers` parameter).

 #### The `lookup_options` Key is Reserved